Chris Roemlein, Chairperson

 Florence St., East Tiverton.
 Multi Purpose, open area (undeveloped).
 Organizations: Tiverton Little League.

-Dogs are allowed but should be leashed.
+Dogs are allowed during off-season but should be leashed.

 Small, family-orientated beach on the Sakonnet River.
 Easy access to the beach and facilities.
 Located off Main Road (Route 77), just south of the Stone Bridge Pier, this small crescent of beach has a restroom facility with showers and changing rooms, a children's play area, and a lifeguard in the summer at a designated swimming area.
 There is a nice view of the Sakonnet River and Gould Island.
 There is parking for 50 cars and a fee in the summer.